joewil08/p2p-file-synchronization-group-3/README.md

 Using this application is straightforward.
 The main menu provides various options to navigate and interact with the network.
 The first step is to register in the network—this is required before using any features.

+# How to Run the Code

+Make sure all necessary libraries are installed and run main.py

 # Main Menu Options:

   View Peers in the Network - Displays a list of currently active peers.